How it works

 One National Winner

-A panel of Google executives will choose one of the five National Finalists and announce the National Winner the first week of June.
+A panel of Google executives will choose one of the five National Finalists and announce the National Winner in June.

-- Doodles that are not original works and doodles that contain logos will be disqualified.
+- Doodles that are not original works, contain logos, or copyright imagery will be disqualified.

 - Only one application per student.
 Only the first doodle entered for each student will be considered, and any additional doodles will be disqualified.